Pete Sampras: 2002: 14th major and retirement

-In 2002, Sampras suffered an early exit from Wimbledon, losing in the second round to No. 145 fast-court specialist George Bastl of Switzerland.
+Sampras lost in the fourth round of the Australian Open to Marat Safin in four sets.
+"Muttering, slouching, slamming his racket to the ground and smacking a ball into the stands, Pete Sampras was in typical French Open form" as he lost to Andrea Gaudenzi in round one, a sixth consecutive early loss at Roland Garros for Sampras.
+He suffered an early exit from Wimbledon too, losing in the second round to No. 145 fast-court specialist George Bastl of Switzerland.
 After that loss, Sampras asked his former coach Paul Annacone to return and coach through the US Open.
 Sampras had a relatively poor summer leading up to the US Open, losing at Cincinnati to No. 70-ranked Wayne Arthurs in the second round, and then was eliminated at the opening round at Long Island by No. 85.
 Paul-Henri Mathieu.

 At the US Open, Sampras was seeded 17th.
 Greg Rusedski, whom Sampras had defeated in a long five-set third round match at the US Open, said that Sampras was "a step and a half slower" and predicted that Sampras would lose his next match.
 Sampras, however, then defeated two young stars, Tommy Haas in the fourth round and Andy Roddick in the quarterfinals.
-He then defeated Sjeng Schalken in the semifinals to reach his third straight US Open final, and eighth US Open final overall, tying Ivan Lendl's all-time record.
-This time, he faced Agassi, whom he had met in his very first Grand Slam final 12 years earlier.
+He then defeated Sjeng Schalken in the semifinals to reach his third consecutive US Open final, and eighth US Open final overall, tying Ivan Lendl's all-time record.
+This time, Sampras faced Agassi, whom he had met in his first Grand Slam final 12 years earlier.
 After a four-set battle between the two veterans, Sampras claimed a then-record 14th Grand Slam singles title and matched Jimmy Connors' Open Era record of five US Open singles championships.

 Sampras did not compete in any tour events in the following 12 months, but he did not officially announce his retirement until August 2003, just prior to the US Open.
 He chose not to defend his title there, but his retirement announcement was timed so that he could say farewell at a special ceremony organized for him at the Open.
-He thus became the only man to win the final Grand Slam tournament at which he competed.
+He thus became the only man in the open era to win the final Grand Slam tournament at which he competed.
 At the time of his retirement, many regarded Sampras as the greatest player of all time.